Bryan Danielson Bio

 Early Life and Background

 Bryan Lloyd Danielson was born on May 22, 1981, in Aberdeen, Washington.
-He is the son of Darlene, a therapist, and Donald “Buddy” Danielson, a lumberjack.
-His family moved several times during his childhood, living in Vernal, Utah, and Albany, Oregon, before returning to Aberdeen.
-Danielson’s parents divorced due to his father’s alcoholism when he was young, but they remained on good terms.
-He developed an interest in professional wrestling after being shown a wrestling magazine by a friend, leading him to pursue a career in the sport.
+He is the son of therapist Darlene and lumberjack Donald “Buddy” Danielson.
+His father’s job moved the family to Vernal, Utah, then to Albany, Oregon, before they returned to Aberdeen.
+His parents divorced over his father’s alcoholism when Danielson was a child, though they remained on good terms.

 Bryan Danielson Career